May 14, 2012:

 HomeMarch 11, 2012:

-Still working on that "showballed" update.
+Still working on that "snowballed" update.

-One thing referenced by that update is a file hosted by a web site no longer on the Internet, so I've updated my companion http://mirror.heroicrelics.org site with a mirror of the Saturn/Apollo documents formerly available from the Indiana University Department of Computer Science (the former http://www.cs.indiana.edu/sudoc/image_30000061709352/30000061709352/).
+One thing referenced by that update is a file hosted by a Website no longer on the Internet, so I've updated my companion http://mirror.heroicrelics.org site with a mirror of the Saturn/Apollo documents formerly available from the Indiana University Department of Computer Science (the former http://www.cs.indiana.edu/sudoc/image_30000061709352/30000061709352/).

 HomeMarch 2, 2012: